Jamie Benn Game Preview: Stars vs. Lightning

 Benn Season Stats Insights

+- In 22 games this season, Benn has averaged 15:10 on the ice, while putting up a plus-minus rating of +4.

-- In four of 21 games this season, Benn has scored a goal, but there are no multi-goal efforts on his ledger.
+- In five of 22 games this year, Benn has scored a goal, but there are no multi-goal efforts on his ledger.

+- Benn has a point in 11 games this year (out of 22), including multiple points six times.

-- In 10 of 21 games this season, Benn has registered a point, and five of those games included multiple points.
+- In nine of 22 games this season, Benn has registered an assist, and in three of those matches recorded two or more.

-- Benn has an assist in eight of 21 games played this season, including multiple assists three times.

-- Benn has an implied probability of 50% to exceed his point total based on the odds.
+- Benn's odds on his points prop carry an implied probability of 50% that he hits the over.

-- There is an implied probability of 35.7% of Benn going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Benn has an implied probability of 35.7% of going over his assist prop bet.

 Sign up for Underdog fantasy today.